adelewg/cs50/README.md

 *Description:* Implement a program that recovers JPEGs from a forensic image.
 *What I learned:* Memory management

+### Lab5
+**Inheritance**
+*Description:* Simulating the inheritance of blood types for each member of a family.
+*What I learnt:* I learnt how to use the C programming language to build various data structures using typedef.
+I also learned how to allocate memory, using pointers and freeing memory after the program has run.
+I also learned how to make programs more robust by always checking pointers for NULL.

 ### Pset5
 An Array - memory must be contiguous.
 Binary Search Trees - A recursive data structure therefore its an opportunity to use recurssive code.